 Long-Term Effects of Emotional Distress in Florence SC

-For many car accident victims, emotional distress rarely feels like a temporary issue.
+Emotional distress rarely feels like a temporary issue for many car accident victims.
 Some people have incredible difficulty overcoming the mental anguish the crash has caused.
-They may find it difficult to work, to find the motivation to visit with family and friends, and may find it hard to enjoy life in the way that they used to.
+They may find it difficult to work, to find the motivation to visit family and friends, and may find it hard to enjoy life in the way that they used to.